 In contrast, bright morning light can shift the need for sleep earlier.
 Sleeping in a bright room may also wake a person up earlier than necessary and displace their usual sleep time.

 The color of lights appears to disrupt circadian patterns.
-The CDC note that blue wavelength light has the strongest impact.
+The

 Blue and white lights during sensitive periods of the day, such as 2 hours before bed, can make it difficult for a person to fall asleep or stay asleep.
 Common sources include electronic screens on devices such as phones, computers, and televisions.